Kyusung4698/PoE-Overlay/README.md

 ## 🐞 You want to submit a bug?

-Great!
-Just click on [create a issue](https://github.com/Kyusung4698/PoE-Overlay/issues/new/choose) and choose the feature request template.
+Click on [create a issue](https://github.com/Kyusung4698/PoE-Overlay/issues/new/choose) and choose the bug template.

 ## 📰 You want to know what's new?